roohiv/Requests/README.md

 Execute command Example:

-c:\path to code files>robot -d <path to config>  fm-test-controller.robot
+c:\path to code files>robot -d (path to config)  fm-test-controller.robot

-Result
+Results

 1. A Result folder will be created in the path(path of config file) which will contain html results for executed test cases.